lauslim12-old/algostructdata/README.md

 This repository has a MIT License.

 # Changelog
+### Version 2.00 (COMPLETE) - 21/05/2019
+- Week 14 assignment added.
+- Readme.md updated.
+- All weekly challenges in this subject (Algorithms and Data Structures) in my university are finally solved in this update.
+I don't know whether I will add my final project here or not.
+- This repository's basic contents are complete.
+If there is any update, then it is to simplify the algorithm and/or to fix bugs that the programs may have.
+Another possibility of update is adding my final project to this repository.

 ### Version 1.10 - 18/05/2019
 - Week 13 assignment added.
 - Readme.md updated.